starandtina/The-Terrible-Front-End-List/links.md

 # Required Viewing

+* [Jake Archibald: In The Loop - JSConf.Asia 2018](https://www.youtube.com/watch?v=cCOL7MC4Pl0&list=PLUS3uVC08ZapyqfU21joP-B1vTItKf5qi): This talk looks at the browser's event loop, the thing that orchestrates the main thread of the browser, which includes JavaScript, events, and rendering.
+We'll look at the difference between tasks, microtasks, requestAnimationFrame, requestIdleCallback, and where events land.
 * [Asynchronous Programming at Netflix](https://www.youtube.com/watch?v=gawmdhCNy-A) - [Jafar Husain](https://twitter.com/jhusain)
 * [David Nolen: Immutability: Putting The Dream Machine To Work](https://www.youtube.com/watch?v=SiFwRtCnxv4) - [David Nolen](https://twitter.com/swannodette)
 * [Delivering the Goods](https://www.youtube.com/watch?v=R8W_6xWphtw): Paul Irish on one of the most important but overlooked topics in the development world today - page load times.